About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 Beignet is pronounced BEN-yays.
 As in, there’s my good friend “Ben.”
 And “yays!” these donuts are so amazing my Yay is plural!

 It is not difficult to make beignets at home.
 Here’s how to do it, with lots of notes so that you can avoid common “gotchas” when it comes to making donuts:

 Make the Dough

-The first thing you will need to do is make the dough.
-The method here is the same as for challah or any other bread dough.
+The method for this beignets recipe is the same as for challah or any other bread dough.
 Proof the yeast in warm liquid, add the other ingredients, then knead the dough until it is smooth and bounces back when you press your thumb into it.
 That “bounce back” is what lets you know that yeast is getting to work.
-For full details on how to make the dough for this beignet recipe, check out the recipe card below.

 Heat the Oil

-After the dough has finished its rise, start heating the oil.
-I recommend doing this before you start shaping the beignets because oil does take a while to get hot.
-I also strongly recommend using a candy thermometer (affiliate link) attached to the side of the pot to monitor the temperature of your oil.
+After the dough has finished its rise, heat the oil.
+Do this before you start shaping the beignets because oil does take a while to get hot.
+I strongly recommend using a candy thermometer attached to the side of the pot to monitor the temperature of your oil.
 It is important that the oil is hot enough to cook your donuts, but not so hot that it burns them or starts smoking.
-The ideal temperature for cooking these donuts is 345F-350F.
+The ideal temperature is 345F-350F.

 Shape the Beignets

 - Roll out and cut the dough.
 While the oil is heating, roll out the dough until it is about 18 inches x 15 inches.
 Then with a pizza cutter or sharp knife, cut it into rectangles that are about 3 inches x 5 inches.

 - Add Nutella.
 Place about 1 teaspoon of Nutella on one side of each rectangle.